t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 ## Data leakage {#sec5-10}

-IoT devices are resource-constrained and often deployed in unattended environments.
+Many IoT devices are resource-constrained and often deployed in unattended environments.
 Some of these devices can also be purchased off-the-shelf or online without any credential-provisioning process.
 Therefore, an attacker can have direct access to the device and apply more advance techniques that a traditional black box model does not consider such as side-channel attacks or code disassembly.
 By doing this, the attacker can try to retrieve data such as:

 1. long term keys that might be used perform attacks on devices deployed in other locations.
 2. source code that might let the user determine bugs or find exploits to perform other types of attacks, or just sell it,